awslabs/benchmark-ai/bff/docs/anubis-client.md

 #### Utility:

 You can view the history of your runs, as shown above.
-You can also fetch the specific descriptor file used for that run (as indicated, by passing in the action-id).
+You can also fetch the specific descriptor file used for a particular run, by passing in the **action-id**.

 ```shell
 anubis --show-desc 91d3c0e4-8a70-4581-b5ae-4d9dbdce05fb
 ```

 This will output the exact TOML descriptor used for that run, another nod to **reproducibility**.
-So even if you nuke the original file, you can still get back to it ;-).
+So even if you nuke the original file, you can still get it back ;-).
 It will also echo back the action id (to double check) and sha1sum of the file.

 ```bash
 ...